Xert Full Glossary with Description

 Each of these strain scores can be used in separate Training Load and Recovery Load calculations which can then map to individual Impulse Response models for each Fitness Signature parameter, allowing Xert to accurately predict changes in your performance based on your recent strain accumulated.
 The Xert Forecast AI training programs also use this to optimize the type of training necessary to achieve a particular signature and/or training load.

-- Xert Training Pacer
+Xert Adaptive Training Advisor (XATA) Training Pacer

-N.B.
+NOTE: A second arrow (small triangle) represents where you will be 24 hours from now and is also colour-coded with your projected training status at that time.
 If you have a planned activity in the Fitness Planner within the next 24 hours, the triangle may point to the right of the main needle as it is accounted for in the calculation.

 Xert High Strain Score.
 See Xert Strain Score.